chungle2525/tictactoe_holidaycheck/README.md

 tic-tac-toe challenge for Holidaycheck recruiting process

 This python program plays tic-tac-toe against the user.
 The program prints the 3x3 tic-tac-toe board to the terminal after each move.
-The user always makes the first move.

 The program can be started with:
 > python3 play_tictactoe.py